maphew/zadam-trilium-wiki/Attributes.md

 * Relation - specifies named relation (link) to another note
 * Label and relation definition - these are described in [[Promoted attributes]] page

-Sometimes we're talking about labels and relations - keep in mind that both of them are types of attributes and are very similar.
+Sometimes we're talking about labels and relations - keep in mind that both of them are types of attributes.

 [[images/attributes.png]]

 ## Labels
 Labels are used for several things:

-* user can use them as labels with optional value - e.g. when catalogizing books, you might add labels like @year=1999, @genre=sci-fi, @author=Neal Stephenson
+* user can use them as labels with optional value - e.g. when catalogizing books, you might add labels like @year=1999, @genre=sci-fi, @author="Neal Stephenson"
 * attributes can be used to configure some advanced features / settings - see below
 * plugins / scripts can use these to mark notes with some special values / metadata (e.g. [[Weight Tracker]] will have "weight" attribute on [[day notes]] based on whose it can create chart).